RudranshKi/SRAM/README.md

 |:--:|
 | *WRITE PATH* |

-Here we are trying to write 0V , so the node voltage is 0.3 so the inverter opposite to it has already swapped the values from 0 to 1.8V.
+Here we are trying to write 0V , so the node voltage is 0.3 and the inverter opposite to it has already swapped the values from 0 to 1.8V.

-Here the transistor , m5 is in saturation and m3 in linear according to (VSD = VSG - VT) eqn
+Here the transistor , m5 is in saturation and m3 in linear according to **(VSD = VSG - VT)** eqn

 ![image](https://github.com/RudranshKi/SRAM/assets/110120694/d8718afc-2366-4b78-9f21-068d5cc97075)